sbachinin/playoffs/README.md

 * Sizes, margins and fonts are quite <a href="https://sbachinin.github.io/playoffs-site/fonts-colors-sizes">flexible</a>
 * Navigation between rounds can be <a href="https://sbachinin.github.io/playoffs-site/adjust-nav-buttons">adjusted</a> or <a href="https://sbachinin.github.io/playoffs-site/external-navigation">built from scratch</a>
+* <a href="https://sbachinin.github.io/playoffs-site/scroll-modes">Vertical scroll</a> can work with mousewheel or buttons or both
 * You can <a href="https://sbachinin.github.io/playoffs-site/inject-markup">inject</a> your own markup here and there

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;you may choose to render matches yourself and use playoffs only as a positioning mechanism
 <br>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;![alt text](https://github.com/sbachinin/playoffs/blob/main/images/your-match-element.jpg?raw=true)

-* You can specify what happens when a match (or a side of a match) is <a href="https://sbachinin.github.io/playoffs-site/click-handlers">clicked</a>
+* You can attach <a href="https://sbachinin.github.io/playoffs-site/click-handlers">click handlers</a> to matches (or their sides)
-* You may opt to display a specific <a href="https://sbachinin.github.io/playoffs-site/n-rounds">number of rounds</a> at a time
+* It's possible to specify a <a href="https://sbachinin.github.io/playoffs-site/rounds-count">number of rounds</a> visible at a time

 <br>